rwarbelow/ruby-and-apis/_posts/2015-11-21-flashcard-game.markdown

 question1,answer1,answer1,true
 ```

+Let's brainstorm some of the objects, behaviors, and attributes that we might want in this program.

 #### Extensions

 1. Check whether or not the CSV file exists.
 If it does not, prompt the user to enter a new filename.